ushertpain/gem_price_data_analysis_proj/README.md

 <span style="color: rgba(0, 0, 0, 0.2);">Comparing Bottom 10 Gemstones by Average Price to Estimated Retail Values</span>
 <br />
 <br />
+### What is the gemstone with the highest average price considering treatment and clarity?
+### Which gemstone shape has the highest average price among those with listings exceeding 50 at that time?
+### What are the top 10 types of gemstones along with their respective colors?